 How to Feed A Venus Flytrap Non-Living Prey

-Although Venus Flytraps cannot eat meat, they can consume Betta fish pellets.
+Although Venus Flytraps cannot eat meat, they can consume Betta fish pellets or specially made carnivorous plant food.
 But unlike living prey, the pellets once placed in the trap, will not wiggle around like live prey to stimulate digestion.

 The answer is to use a toothpick.
 Once the pellet or other non-living prey has been inserted, and the trap stimulated to close, use a toothpick to tickle the hairs very gently inside the closed trap.
 This action simulates a struggling insect, and the plant will make and release the necessary digestive enzymes.